reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 function will be called immediately after the layout has fully updated.

-Asynchronous actions, mutations, subscriptions, and other `side effects`_ can cause unexpected bugs if placed in the main body of an element's render function.
-Thus the ``use_effect`` hook provides a way to safely escape the purely functional world of element render functions.
+Asynchronous actions, mutations, subscriptions, and other `side effects`_ can cause unexpected bugs if placed in the main body of a component's render function.
+Thus the ``use_effect`` hook provides a way to safely escape the purely functional world of component render functions.

 .. note::